jaidenamari/nectar-flow-finance/_posts/2025-03-26-debt-payoff-strategies.md

 Build safeguards into your plan to handle life's inevitable curveballs:

-- Maintain a small emergency fund (at least $1,000) while paying off debt
+- Maintain a small emergency fund while paying off debt.
-- Have a plan for handling unexpected expenses
+- Have a plan for handling unexpected expenses, that doesn't require using credit.
 - Identify expenses you could cut quickly if your income drops
-- Consider income protection insurance if you have a lot of debt

-## Tools and Apps to Accelerate Your Debt Payoff
+## Tools for Your Debt Payoff

 The right tools can make debt repayment easier and more effective.
 Here are some top options for 2025: